domhanak/droolsjbpm-integration/kie-server-parent/kie-server-remote/kie-server-graphql/kie-server-graphql-jbpm/docs/api/jbpm-schema-documentation.md

 <td valign="top">[<a href="#tasksummary">TaskSummary</a>!]!</td>
 <td>

-Gets all available tasks from runtime based on the filter combination.
+Gets all available tasks from runtime based on the filter combination

 </td>
 </tr>